 Anne Frank 1929-1945

-Anne Frank’s diary is one of the most widely read books in the world.
+Anne Frank’s diary is one of the most extensively read books ever.
 It reveals the thoughts of a young, yet surprisingly mature 13-year-old girl, confined to a secret hiding place.
 “Despite everything, I believe that people are really good at heart.”

 Anne Frank Biography